 Call for Papers -- Junior Scholars Colloquium

-We are pleased to announce a Call for Papers for our sixth annual Junior Scholars Colloquium, which is scheduled for June 23-25, 2017 at Loews Annapolis Hotel in Annapolis, Maryland.
+We are pleased to announce a Call for Papers for our seventh annual Junior Scholars Colloquium, which is scheduled for June 22-24, 2018 at Loews Annapolis Hotel in Annapolis, Maryland.
 The Junior Scholars Colloquium provides eight junior faculty members (as defined in the submission criteria below) with the opportunity to present competitively selected, unpublished papers and receive comments from more senior faculty members to help improve their scholarship.

 A junior faculty member whose paper is selected for the colloquium will be expected to participate as a junior scholar, and will receive a prize of $1,000.